babarsaleh1/folium/.github/ISSUE_TEMPLATE/bug_report.md

 List any solutions you may have come up with.

 folium is maintained by volunteers.
 Can you help making a fix for this issue?
+[ Include a data sample or link to your data if necessary to run the code.updated ]